Is Vegan Leather actually better for the environment?

 Good Vegan Leather

 Please note: it sucks, but you cannot always jump for joy when it comes to eco-friendly vegan leathers.
 Sometimes, these awesome biodegradable materials are fused with non-biodegradable chemicals in an effort to increase quality.
-Although this isn’t always the case, consider this your warning.
-Make sure when purchasing eco-friendly vegan leathers, they are really what they say they are.
-We’d recommend emailing the brand to check first.
+Although this isn’t always the case, try to ensure when purchasing eco-friendly vegan leathers, they are really what they say they are.
+You can trust our vegan leather brands with this.

 Now we know what vegan leather is, let’s get back to our old mate: leather.
 In the current climate, leather is usually a co-product of the meat industry.
 This means animals are not culled solely for their hide, but the hide is a bi-product, sold to leather producers for a small amount.
 The price of leather is generally not high enough for anyone to make money culling animals for leather alone, but it’s a small income stream and the leather does not go to waste.